 I sprayed the up-cycled plastic containers with cooking spray and pretty much followed the directions on the bucket of cement.
 I filled each tray to about 1/2 of the container’s depth and let them “set for one to two days.

 With excited anticipation, I pried the cement from the trays and pretty much did an air fist bump when all three cement forms were intact.

 And, when I flipped the large trivet I found this little treasure from the bottom of the plastic container.
 How fun is this trivet?
 It gives the trivet it a little bit of character.
 This imprint is a little treasure.
 I loved it so much I use the trivet with this side facing up.

 I love the finished look of my cement trivets.
 They are easy, inexpensive and fun to make.
-This would make a fun summer project with kids or a girls’ night activity.
+This would make a fun summer project for kids or a girls’ night activity.
 The rectangularly shaped trivet is the largest and would make for fun serving tray too.
-For, now it’s a great place for one my herbs.
+For, now it’s a great place for my herbs in the ‘burbs.